 - Cut the vegetables into similar size pieces so they cook evenly.
 I like to cut vegetables like zucchini and carrots on a diagonal- the greater surface area will give you more caramelization.

-- Toss the vegetables with oil and season them with salt, pepper and any spices.
+- Toss the vegetables with oil and season them with salt, pepper and any other desired spices.
 The oil helps the browning process.

-- Spread the vegetables out on a sheet pan in a single layer to maximize the caramelization.
-The parts of the vegetable that comes into contact with the pan or the hot air of the oven get the most intense heat so don’t overcrowd the pan or they will steam instead of brown.
+- Spread the vegetables out onto one or two sheet pans in a single layer to maximize the caramelization.
+Don’t overcrowd the pan or they will steam instead of brown.

 - Don’t stir the vegetables too often.
 Turn them halfway through and leave them alone to brown.